FREE Case Review (866) 588-0600

 Types of Zimmer Hip Replacements

-• Zimmer G7 Dual Mobility Construct – Single-use implant intended for uncemented applications.
-The G7 is a modular system designed to offer a comprehensive portfolio of shell, fixation, and bearing options to establish a stable joint in total hip arthroplasty (THA).
+• Zimmer G7 Dual Mobility Construct: A modular implant intended for uncemented applications, the G7 offers surgeons flexibility in joint stabilization with a variety of shell, fixation, and bearing options to achieve stability in total hip arthroplasty (THA).

-• Zimmer Echo Bi-Metric Microplasty Stem – A metaphyseal loading, fit and fill femoral prosthesis that was based on the clinically proven Bi-Metric family of hip prostheses.
-The Echo Bi-Metric Microplasty stem is about 30% shorter than the full-length Echo Bi-Metric stem, which is designed to conserve more of the patient’s natural bone and enable the use of minimally invasive surgical approaches.
+• Zimmer Echo Bi-Metric Microplasty Stem: Designed as a shorter version of the Bi-Metric family of hip prostheses, the Echo Bi-Metric Microplasty stem is about 30% shorter than its predecessors.
+This shorter length aims to conserve more natural bone and facilitate minimally invasive procedures.

 Judge Awards $2 Million Verdict in Defective Hip Implant Lawsuit